AlanYahpi/embededSysMonitor/README.md

 ### Configuration
 #### To get data unit
-The configuration script will calculate the correct denominator (also called divider) to convert the original KB expresed by the /proc system.
+The configuration script will calculate the correct denominator to convert the original KB expresed by the /proc system.
 The denominator is defined in a new header file `config.h` for avoiding using variables that uses memory or reading configuration texts that consumes resources when reading and storing data.
 This way the data procesing is given to the compiler and the computer that will compile the program before its use in an embedded system.
 The program follows the next math:

 For binary: